-To model signal processing applications as Kahn Processing Networks, YAPI (Erwin de Kock, Proposal for Modeling Kahn Process Networks and Synchronous Dataflow in SystemC) (Erwin de Kock, YAPI: Application Modeling for Signal Processing Systems, 2000) can be used.
+To model signal processing applications as Kahn Processing Networks [5], YAPI [6] [7] can be used.
 The purpose of YAPI is to enable the reuse of signal processing applications and the mapping of signal processing applications onto heterogeneous systems that contain hardware and software components.